QBI-Software/NEURON-tutorial/lessons/synaptic.md

 The output will be explained as we investigate HOC further.

-### STEP 1: Generate a cell class
+### STEP 1: Generate a cell template

-Creating a cell type class or template, allows us to use this in network models as well as allowing more complexity to be added.
+Creating a cell type template, allows us to create one or more of the same cell type which can then be used in network models as well as allowing more complexity to be added.
 From our CellBuilder model, we can generate HOC code to get started.

 1. From the **CellBuilder** window, select **Management** then **Cell Type**
 1. Click on **Classname** and enter `BScell`